Pyar Jhukta Nahin

-Pyar Jhukta Nahin is a 1985 Indian Hindi-language film directed by Vijay Sadanah, starring Mithun Chakraborty, Padmini Kolhapure, Danny Denzongpa, Asrani, and Bindu.
+'Pyar Jhukta Nahin is a 1985 Indian Hindi-language romantic drama film directed by Vijay Sadanah.
+It is a remake of the 1977 Pakistani film Aina.
+The film stars Mithun Chakraborty, Padmini Kolhapure, and Danny Denzongpa.
+Laxmikant–Pyarelal were nominated for Best Music Director.
+It was a blockbuster at the box office, earning ₹ 4.5 crore with a production budget of less than 50 lakh.
 Laxmikant–Pyarelal were nominated for Best Music Director.
 It was a blockbuster at the box office, earning ₹ 4.5 crore with a production budget of less than 50 lakh.

 The film is inspired by the 1973 film Aa Gale Lag Jaa.
 It was remade in Kannada as Nee Bareda Kadambari with Vishnuvardhan and Bhavya in the lead.
 It was also remade in Tamil with Rajnikanth as Naan Adimai Illai co-starring Sridevi.
 Both remakes were directed by Dwarakish.
 The film was also remade in Telugu as Pachani Kapuram again starring Krishna and Sridevi.
 Bimal Roy Jr. adapted the film in Bengali in 1989 as Aamar Tumi starring Prosenjit Chatterjee and Farah Naaz.
 Basant Naik adapted the film in Odia in 1995 as To Kola Mo Jhulna starring Siddhant Mohapatra and Rachana Banerjee.